JurrianFahner/docker/javarepl-compile/README.md

-# This repo is deprecated.
+# This approach is deprecated.

 If you want to play around with the Java REPL (part of Java 9), you can better use the following command: